tada/pljava/src/site/markdown/install/install.md

 # Installing PL/Java

-The PL/Java [build process][bld] using `mvn clean package` produces files needed to install the language in PostgreSQL, but does not place those files in their final locations or configure PostgreSQL to use them.
-(Even though Maven also has an `install` command, that's not what it does, either.)
+The PL/Java [build process][bld] using `mvn clean install` produces files needed to install the language in PostgreSQL, but does not place those files in their final locations or configure PostgreSQL to use them.
 Once the build is done, these instructions cover how to make PL/Java available in your database.